Scales-Development/Scales-API/README.md

 - [x] File structure
 - [x] Express or GO routes implementation
 - [x] Connection to MongoDB and further
+- [ ] Routes implentation and proper restrictions to tokens
-- [ ] Further backend improvement and touches for displaying database information and oauth2
+- [ ] Further touches and finishes to Mongo models
+- [ ] Finished controller handler for creating/editing/fetching/deleting data that gets posted to the API with the right credentials
+- [ ] Finished responses & routes
+- [ ] Finishing touches and stability changes to prepare for frontend implentation
 - [ ] Implentation to frontend